-Being financial secure is a priority for every family, especially when thinking about the future.
+Being financially secure is a priority for every family, especially when thinking about the future.
 We want to be sure we save enough money to handle emergencies and unforeseen events, but we also want to have enough to live comfortably.

 For our sons and daughters with disabilities, many live on low-incomes with limits to gifts, income and assets.
 We have heard too many stories of a well-intentioned financial gift or estate resulting in a loss of disability benefits.
 We don’t want our relatives end up like this.
 Simply existing isn’t good enough – we want our loved ones to live a good life.